Chicago, Illinois, USA

 June 17–18, 2016

-The Indexing Conference for 2016 will be an international event!
-The conference will be jointly hosted by the Indexing Society of Canada (ISC/SCI) and the American Society for Indexing (ASI) in Carl Sandburg’s “City of the Big Shoulders,” Chicago.
+The Indexing Conference for 2016 was an international event!
+The conference was jointly hosted by the Indexing Society of Canada (ISC/SCI) and the American Society for Indexing (ASI) in Carl Sandburg’s “City of the Big Shoulders,” Chicago.

 Les 17 et 18 juin 2016

-Le congrès de la SCI/ISC en 2016 sera une véritable rencontre internationale.
-Une collaboration avec l’American Society for Indexing (ASI), le congrès aura lieu à Chicago aux États-Unis.
+Le congrès de la SCI/ISC en 2016 fut une véritable rencontre internationale.
+Une collaboration avec l’American Society for Indexing (ASI), le congrès a eu lieu à Chicago aux États-Unis.

 Thursday, June 16